chuckmccullough85/IntermediateCpp/README.md

 If you have not installed the recommended extensions to VS Code, you will be prompted to install them.
 Install the recommended extensions.
 Yuo may need to restart VS Code after installing the extensions.

 Once the extension are installed, the bottom toolbar will show CMAKE commands.
-On the RLS, the Microsoft compiler has been configured.
-On you own system, you will need to click the toolkit to choose an available compiler on your system.
+You will need to click the toolkit to choose an available compiler on your system.

 There are multiple projects in the workspace.
 The current target to run is shown to the right of the run/debug buttons.
 You can change the target by clicking on the target and choosing a different target.